epicodus/lhtp/README.md

 # LHTP 2.0 - Docusaurus

-This is a rewrite of LHTP using Docusaurus 2, a React-based static site generator.
+This is a rewrite of LearnHowToProgram ([textbook](https://github.com/epicodus/textbook)) using Docusaurus 2, a React-based static site generator.

 ## Pulling course docs and images from GitHub